I Say I Say I Say: 2016 "Erasure 30" 30th anniversary BMG reissue LP

 Subsequent to their acquisition of Erasure's back catalog, and in anticipation of the band's 30th anniversary, BMG commissioned reissues of all previously released UK editions of Erasure albums up to and including 2007's Light at the End of the World.
-All titles were pressed and distributed by Play It Again Sam on 180-gram vinyl and shrinkwrapped with a custom anniversary sticker.
+All titles were pressed and distributed by Play It Again Sam on 180-gram vinyl and shrink-wrapped with a custom anniversary sticker.